cloudfoundry-attic/bosh-lite/README.md

 sudo iptables -t nat -A PREROUTING -p tcp -d <internal IP of instance> --dport 4443 -j DNAT --to 10.244.0.34:4443
 ```

 These rules are cleared on restart.
-They can be saved and configured to be reloaded on startup if so desired (granted the internal ip remains the same).
+They can be saved and configured to be reloaded on startup if so desired, assuming granted the internal IP address remains the same.

-## Restart the director
+## Restart the Director

-Occasionally you need to restart the bosh-lite director to avoid https://github.com/cloudfoundry/bosh-lite/issues/82;(troubleshooting ...) so perhaps always run the following after booting up bosh-lite:
+Occasionally you need to restart the BOSH Lite Director to avoid https://github.com/cloudfoundry/bosh-lite/issues/82;(troubleshooting ...) so perhaps always run the following after booting up BOSH Lite:

 ```
 vagrant ssh -c "sudo sv restart director"
 ```

-## Upload Warden stemcell
+## Upload the Warden stemcell

-bosh-lite uses the Warden CPI, so we need to use the Warden Stemcell which will be the root file system for all Linux Containers created by the Warden CPI.
+A stemcell is a VM template with an embedded BOSH Agent.
+BOSH Lite uses the Warden CPI, so we need to use the Warden Stemcell which will be the root file system for all Linux Containers created by the Warden CPI.

-1. Download latest warden stemcell
+1. Download latest Warden stemcell

     ```
     wget http://bosh-jenkins-gems-warden.s3.amazonaws.com/stemcells/latest-bosh-stemcell-warden.tgz